MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 ======

 A buffered image requires a *drawer*.
-A drawer is an engine which has the responsibility:
+A drawer is an engine which has the responsibility to:

-* to allow to the application to create Standard and Custom buffered images,
+* allow the application to create Standard and Custom buffered images,
-* to draw into these images.
+* draw into these images.

 The implementation is not the same between the Embedded side and the Simulation.
 However the concepts are the same and are described in dedicated chapters.